hyperhq/docs.hyper.sh-hyper/GettingStarted/part_1.md

 >**Note on rootFS billing**
 >After running `hyper stop` you will still be billed for the rootFS volume.
 It is not deleted as you may later want to `hyper start` the container again.
 Only when you `hyper rm` the container will the container and rootFS volume be removed.
 Also, as with Docker, you can also perform both of the above commands in one go by using `hyper rm -f <containername or containerID>`.

-Next let’s remove the the volume.
+Next let’s remove the volume.

 ```
 $ hyper volume ls